 Warning Signs of Child Sex Abuse

 There are many warning signs that a child has been sexually abused, but it can be difficult for parents or other adults to recognize them because the abuser is often someone they know and trust.
-Some of the warning signs of child sex abuse include a child not wanting to be left alone with someone, wearing extra layers of clothing, having nightmares, displaying angry outbursts, and withdrawing socially and emotionally.
+Some warning signs of child sex abuse include a child not wanting to be left alone with someone, wearing extra layers of clothing, having nightmares, displaying angry outbursts, and withdrawing socially and emotionally.
 They may act differently around the predator, become untrusting of adults, and have inappropriate sexual knowledge and behaviors for their age.

 While there is a wide range of warning signs, many children don’t outwardly display any changes.
-The guilt, shame, fear, and confusion often cause them to hide what’s happened, so it’s important that children are educated and develop open communication with trusted adults.
-This way, even if warning signs are not apparent, children will know what’s happened or happening is wrong, how and to who they can report abuse, and where to get help.
+The guilt, shame, fear, and confusion often cause them to hide what’s happened, so it’s essential that children are educated and develop open communication with trusted adults.
+This way, even if warning signs are not apparent, children will know what’s happened or happening is wrong, how and to whom they can report abuse, and where to get help.